vargalaszlo87/RF-VCA-dual-gate-MOSFET/README.md

 # 🚀 RF-VCA-dual-gate-MOSFET
 Voltage Controlled Amplifier with dual-gate MOSFET for FlexRadio project, but you can also use it independently.
+This unit can be used as the first stage of an MW / SW radio.

 # ⭐ The circuit